Cruise Lines are Back on the Great Lakes

 Along with its sister ship, SS North American carried passengers between Chicago, Mackinac Island, Sault Ste.
 Marie, Michigan, Duluth, Georgian Bay, Detroit, Cleveland, and Buffalo.
 These were the heydays of the industry.
 A businessman could board a ship in Chicago for an overnight trip to northern Michigan.
 Spend the weekend with the family in the cool northern cabin in the woods and take the ship back to the city on Sunday night for work on Monday.
 It was noted that Hemingway’s father did just that early in the 1900’s.

 Only the South American visited Lake Superior and made a short weekly stop in Michigan’s Upper Peninsula town of Houghton/Hancock.
 She carried over 450 passengers.
 The rare picture below hangs in the Rock Harbor Lodge on Isle Royal.
 It shows tourists being dropped off at the American Dock which still stands today.

 The South American was well known for its High School trips in the 1950’s.
 Southeast Michigan high school seniors would take a small cruise from Detroit to Chicago.
 The last season for the South American was in 1967.
 Her final route was to offer trips to the 1967 World’s Fair in Montreal.

 Sadly, both ships are now part of history.
-The SS North American sunk on the Atlantic coast while being towed and the SS South American rotted away and was finally scraped in 1992.
-However, with the rapid popularity of cruising now taking place I expect to see more of these small cruising ships ply their way among the Great Lakes.
+The SS North American sunk on the Atlantic coast while being towed and the SS South American rotted away and was finally scrapped in 1992.
+However, with the rapid popularity of cruising now taking place, I expect to see more of these small cruising ships ply their way among the Great Lakes.